Hatem Shares His Secrets

 Hatem: Before I begin, I want to take a second to say that I am honored to be featured in this interview, and a big thank you to everyone who helped make this even happen.
 I would describe the school as the playground where fun can get you to work, and where work is actually fun.
 The place you go to discover the real you, and the creative in you.

-What were you doing before you came to Miami Ad School and what motivated you to go?
+What were you doing before you went to M.AD and what motivated you to go?

 Hatem: I was a drummer and an English and Arabic creative copywriter/voice-over talent, working in several agencies and companies including JWT and Drive Dentsu.

 This school is the talk of town back where I'm from, Egypt.
 All the creatives know of it.
 The two biggest creative directors in the Middle East graduated from Miami Ad School, Ali Ali and Hisham Kharma.

 I decided to go to M.AD because I would look at the work produced abroad and I think "Why couldn't I think of that?"
 Or "How did they think of that?"

 I was hungry and wanted to learn - I still am - so I sold my apartment and car so I could afford to move to the States (1 US dollar = 16 Egyptian pounds), and now I am here: grateful, happy, without a single regret, and with all the pressure in the world to make it.
 Please send luck and good vibes. #nopressure

 Hatem on his first day at school →

 What are the three most important things you've learned at Miami Ad School?

 Hatem: Damn, super hard to narrow it down to three.
 Well honestly and off the bat, I've learned that teamwork is everything and that there is no such thing as my idea.
 That is the reason our work won so many awards: my teammates.
 Thank you so much to each and every one of my amazing, talented and hardworking partners (listed below) for making this happen.
 Without you, I would have never been able to achieve this.